Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 Partially open - depending on attraction

-As per recent safety measures extended for around 20 days from 14 Feb (10pm local time), recreational venues such as cinemas, gyms and indoor entertainment centres are not allowed to operate and dine-in services are not allowed at restaurants & cafes.
+Recreational venues such as cinemas, gyms and indoor entertainment centres have been allowed to reopen.
+Dine-in services are also allowed at restaurants & cafes.
 Malls and shops are open in general, but the number of visitors have been capped for safety reasons.

 All non-Saudi travellers must provide a negative result of a PCR (COVID-19) test that has been conducted by a verified laboratory no more than 72 hours before departure.
 They will also undergo thermal screening at the airport.

 Nationals of the Philippines, their spouses & children are allowed to enter.
 Some foreign nationals will also be allowed entry.
 Learn more here.

 From 20 March until 21 April, foreigners and returning nationals of the Philippines who are not Overseas Filipino Workers will not be allowed to enter.
 Some categories are exempt.